-- Do not use the PGD - The patient must be referred to an authorised prescriber - The reason for referral should be documented - Specialist advice must be sought on the vaccine and circumstances under which it could be given as immunisation using a patient specific direction may be indicated.
-The risk to the individual of not being immunised must be taken into account. - Advise the individual/parent/carer of preventative measures to reduce exposure to typhoid including careful attention to food and water hygiene and scrupulous hand washing. - Document the reason for exclusion and any action taken in accordance with local procedures. - Inform or refer to the lead clinician in charge. - In case of postponement due to acute severe febrile illness, advise when the individual can be vaccinated and ensure another appointment is arranged. - Individuals who have had a confirmed anaphylactic reaction to a previous dose of a typhoid Vi polysaccharide containing vaccine or any components of the vaccines should be referred to a clinician for specialist advice and appropriate management.

-Action if patient declines treatment

-- The patient must be referred to an authorised prescriber - The reason for refusal should be documented - Advise the individual about the protective effects of the vaccine, the risks of infection and potential complications of disease.
-Advise how future immunisation may be accessed if they subsequently decide to receive the vaccine.

-Advise the individual/parent/carer of preventative measures to reduce exposure to typhoid including careful attention to food and water bygiene and

-- exposure to typhoid including careful attention to food and water hygiene and scrupulous hand washing. - Document advice given and decision reached.
+• Specialist advice must be sought on the vaccine and circumstances under which it could be given as immunisation using a patient specific direction may be indicated.
+The risk to the individual of not being immunised must be taken into account. • Advise the individual/parent/carer of preventative measures to reduce exposure to typhoid including careful attention to food and water hygiene and scrupulous hand washing. • Document the reason for exclusion and any action taken in accordance with local procedures.
+Inform or refer to the lead clinician in charge. • In case of postponement due to acute severe febrile illness, advise when the individual can be vaccinated and ensure another appointment is arranged. • Individuals who have had a confirmed anaphylactic reaction to a previous dose of a typhoid Vi polysaccharide containing vaccine or any components of the vaccines should be referred to a clinician for specialist advice and appropriate management.
+Action if patient declines The patient must be referred to an authorised prescriber treatment The reason for refusal should be documented • Advise the individual about the protective effects of the vaccine, the risks of infection and potential complications of disease.
+Advise how future immunisation may be accessed if they subsequently decide to receive the vaccine. • Advise the individual/parent/carer of preventative measures to reduce exposure to typhoid including careful attention to food and water hygiene and scrupulous hand washing. • Document advice given and decision reached.
 Inform or refer to the lead clinician in charge.